vovopap/blog/_posts/2022-08-21-six-months-into-google-p1-intro.md

 - perks & benefits
 - work-life balance
-- technical complexity & internal tooling
+- technical complexity & tooling
 - people

 I will conclude this post series by answering the question I have been asked several times by friends and professionals in my circle - Was it worth it?